LitraTech/ltme_node/README.md

 `~frame_id` (string, default: "laser") *[Optional]*: Frame ID of published LaserScan messages.

+`~invert_frame` (bool, default: "false") *[Optional]*: If this option is enabled, published LaserScan messages will have their X and Z axes inverted.
+This is mostly useful when the device is mounted upside down, as it effectively undos the inversion created by the mounting, and makes it look like the scans are from a device installed in a normal, upward direction.

 `~angle_min` and `~angle_max` (float, default: -2.356 and 2.356) *[Optional]*: Start and end angle of published laser scans (in radians).
 As LTME series devices have an FOV of 270 degrees, the minimum allowed value for `angle_min` is -2.356 (about -3 * pi / 4), and the maximum allowed value for `angle_max` is 2.356 (about 3 * pi / 4).

 `~angle_excluded_min` and `~angle_excluded_max` (float, default: -3.142 and -3.142) *[Optional]*: Range of angle (in radians) for which data should be excluded from published laser scans.
 Leave these two parameters commented out if a full 270-degree FOV is desired.